-Faith’s father was a traditional cattle farmer who did not think that she needed to go to school.
-However, her Aunt believed in education and ‘adopted’ her, sharing her Christian faith as well as paying for her education.
-When Faith was in her 20’s she decided that she wanted to give the poorest children in her community the same chance as she had and she ‘adopted’ three children.
-Although education is technically free in Uganda, there are no nearby schools in Katete, and many families cannot afford the cost of transport, boarding, uniforms and books etc.
+Although education is technically free in Uganda, there are no nearby secondary schools and colleges in Katete, and many families cannot afford the cost of transport, boarding, uniforms and books.
+Faith’s father was a traditional cattle farmer who didn’t think that she needed to go to school.
+However, her Aunt believed in education and ‘adopted’ her, sharing her Christian faith, as well as paying for her education.
+When Faith was in her 20’s, she decided that she wanted to give the poorest children in her community the same chance as she had, and she ‘adopted’ three children.

-Sponsorship costs between £10 and £60/month, depending on the level of education and sponsors receive an annual report on their sponsored child/young person.
+Sponsorship costs between £10/month and £60/month, depending on the level of education.